 All staff should be aware that children going missing, particularly repeatedly, is a potential indicator of a range of safeguarding issues such as: neglect, sexual abuse or exploitation, child criminal exploitation, mental health problems, substance abuse, travelling to conflict zones, female genital mutilation or forced marriage.
-The School has clear procedures in place for following up on unexplained absences and, where necessary, reporting to the local authority students who are missing from school for more than 10 school days (continuous).
+The School has clear procedures in place for following up on unexplained absences and, where necessary, consulting with the local authority.
 The procedure includes the requirement to record any incident, the action taken, and the reasons given by the student for being missing.